Database Changes

 CREATE INDEX ASYNC - STRIP — Unsupported, will be skipped (RLS, DO blocks, sequences)

-- RECREATION — Requires table recreation (ALTER COLUMN TYPE)
+- RECREATION — Requires table recreation (ALTER COLUMN TYPE, ADD COLUMN with NOT NULL or DEFAULT on populated tables)

 3. Dry-Run Migration